 - Prune out diseased material or damaged wood, and crossing branches.
 Make clean cuts.

 - Starting at the lowest limb, cut off suckers, water sprouts, and any shoots or stems growing in towards the center of the tree or on the trunk below the scaffold limbs.
 Also remove any secondary growth on the scaffold limbs within half a foot from the trunk.
 Leave upright shoots that are directed outward.

 - Cut off one half to one third of one-year-old shoots from the previous season to avoid overproduction of fruit.

-- Head back scaffold limbs and upright limbs to a manageable height.
+- Cut back scaffold limbs and upright limbs to a manageable height.
 Non-dwarf plum trees can grow twenty to thirty feet tall, so cut back tree height so you can pick plums.
 Plus, this activates phytohormones that will encourage fruit growth in the lower tree branches.

 How to Prune a European Plum Tree